vizune/vue-components/README.md

 ```
 npm run watch:css
 ```
-Compiles Tailwind CSS file only, you may want to use this command to see changes after updating the tailwind.config.js file.
+Compiles Tailwind CSS file only, you may want to use this command if you see changes after updating the tailwind.config.js file.

 ## Front end coding standards